cylab-tw/raccoon/README.md

 </div>

 ## Install
-* before start Raccoon, MongoDB must be installed.
+* Before starting Raccoon, MongoDB must be installed.
+* This project uses the submodule with <a href="https://github.com/cylab-tw/bluelight/">BlueLight</a>.
+If you want to use it, run `git submodule init` and `git submodule update` when the first time.

 After installation and configure. run `node server.js`

 ### Windows
 #### Test OS
 - Windows 10 64bits